hearsaycorp/eslint-config-hss/README.md

 When linting Underscore templates with [eslint-plugin-microtemplates](https://github.com/platinumazure/eslint-plugin-microtemplates), some rules don't make sense.
-To ignore those rule, extend from this config.
+To ignore those rules, extend from this config.
 Note: This config should not be applied to any js files, just html files.

     {